What is leveraged trading?

 Whereas, a leveraged sell is a type of a trade that will likely make a profit in a falling market and make a loss in a rising market.

-Let’s look at two examples of a Bitcoin leveraged buy position where the price of Bitcoin goes up or down by 10%.
+Let’s look at eight examples of a Bitcoin leveraged buy position where the price of Bitcoin goes up or down by 10%.

 If you open a new Bitcoin leveraged buy position at 2x leverage, and the price of Bitcoin goes up 10%, your margin percentage will be higher than 50%.